ascottmccauley/awesomescott/readme.md

 # Prior to install

-Setup firebase environment variable on circle_ci
+Setup all environment variable on circle_ci change circleci config to write all .env vars

-firebase functions:config:set envs.cloudinary_cloud_name=$CLOUDINARY_CLOUD_NAME
-firebase deploy --only functions